Vallejo Police Sued Over Shooting Death of Unarmed Man

 Burris, who is handling several civil rights and excessive force cases against the city, said he’s lost an opportunity to do expert analysis of the windshield.

-“Experienced officers wouldn’t destroy evidence,” Burris said in a phone interview.
+“Experienced officers wouldn’t destroy evidence,” Burris said.
 “Unless they were trying to cover something up.”

 The shooting and missing evidence continue a disturbing pattern at the Vallejo Police Department, Burris contends.